The Excel Weekday function returns an integer representing the day of the week for a supplied date.

 |serial_number||-||The Excel date that you want to return the weekday of.|

 |[return_type]||-||An optional integer argument that specifies which integers are to be assigned to each weekday.
 Possible values are:|

-Note that Microsoft advises that you do not type dates directly into functions, as Excel may interpret text representations of dates differently, depending on the date settings on your computer.
+Note that it is advised that you do not type dates directly into functions, as Excel may interpret text representations of dates differently, depending on the date settings on your computer.
 Therefore the serial_number argument for the Weekday function should be input as either:

 Column A of the spreadsheet below stores the dates of a series of events.
-The Weekday function has been inserted into the cells of column B, to show the weekday of each date in column A.
+The Weekday function, in column B of the spreadsheet, shows the weekday of each date in column A.

 If you use the Weekday function with the [return_type] argument set to 1, then you can use Excel formatting to display the weekday names instead of showing numbers.